MHenderson/homepage/content/blog/2014-06-06-processing-graph-streams/index.markdown

 > naming is used.
 For example, if colorscheme=bugn9, then color=7 is
 > interpreted as "/bugn9/7".

 The `aset` function sets the value of an attribute.
-As we use the `aset` function in the body of actions that belong to `N` clauses we are going to be setting attributes of nodes.
-When *gvpr* is processing nodes is assigns the current node to the built-in variable `$`.
+In the body of actions belonging to `N` clauses `aset` will set attributes of nodes.
+When *gvpr* processes nodes `$` represents the current node.
 So the syntax `aset($, x, y)` assigns the value `y` to the attribute `x`.

 We set two attributes for every node.
 We set the `style` attribute to `filled` so that when the output graph is rendered by one of the drawing programs in Graphviz the nodes will be drawn as filled-in shapes, making the colour visible.
 The other attribute we set for each node is the `color`.
 In this case, the `color` is set to a value which is determined by the corresponding value of `ARGV`.

+## Example: Colouring the Frucht graph with *gvpr*

-To use our program, call *gvpr* with the `colour` program as the argument of the `-f` switch.
-Then to provide the vertex colouring we pass a string to *gvpr* as the argument of the `-a` switch (this is then available inside of a *gvpr* program as the value of the `ARGV` variable.
+To use the above `colour` program, call *gvpr* with `colour` as the argument of the `-f` option.
+To provide a vertex-colouring pass a string to *gvpr* as the argument of the `-a` option (this is then available inside of a *gvpr* program as the value of the `ARGV` variable).

     gvpr -f colour -a '1 2 3 1 2 3 2 3 1 3 1 2' gv/frucht.gv > frucht.gv.col

-Now we can combine the colouring with drawing by the *twopi* program.
+Now applying a colouring to the Frucht graph and drawing it using *twopi* can be done in a pipeline with two steps:

     gvpr -c -f colour -a '1 2 3 1 2 3 2 3 1 3 1 2' gv/frucht.gv |\
     twopi -s\